nbari/violetear-docs/post/allocs.md

 *Go is fast, but when doing things carefully, besides being faster is very light.*

-The history about violetear is not much different from many others - a HTTP router capable of handling any requests.
+The history about violetear is not much different from many others - an HTTP router capable of handling any requests.

 One of the main constraints found at the beginning was how to deal with static